 2060-65 ± 10 years

-So the earliest that it can occur is 2050 (hence the URL of this site), and the latest is 2075, with the highest probability of occurance in 2060-65.
-There is virtually no statistical probability that it can occur outside of the 2050-75 range (sorry, Ray).
+Hence, the earliest that it can occur is 2050 (hence the URL of this site), and the latest is 2075, with the highest probability of occurrance in 2060-65.
+There is virtually no statistical probability that it can occur outside of the 2050-75 range.

 So now we know the 'when' of the Singularity.
 We just don't know the 'what', nor can we with any certainty.